josephbeuysmum/Dertisch/README.md

 The above code example features the two model classes `SomeSousChef` and `SomeIngredient`.
 These are bespoke kitchen classes not included in `Dertisch` but written specifically for the implementing app in question.
 The boilerplate code for `SomeSousChef` looks like this:

-	class SomeSousChef: DTSousChefProtocol {
+	class SomeSousChef: DTKitchenMember {
 		required init(_ kitchenStaff: [String: DTKitchenMember]?) {}
+		var headChef: DTHeadChefForKitchenMember?
 	}

+`DTKitchenMember` defines the two additional properties that `SomeSousChef` must conform to (in addition to the optional methods `startShift()` and `endShift()` defined in `DTStartShiftProtocol` and `DTEndShiftProtocol` respectively)

+	public protocol DTKitchenMember: DTStartShiftProtocol, DTEndShiftProtocol {
+		init(_ kitchenStaff: [String: DTKitchenMember]?)
+		var headChef: DTHeadChefForKitchenMember? { get set }
+	}

 Sous chefs, head chefs, and waiters can all be either `classes` or `structs`.
 So a boilerplate `Dertisch` Head Chef could look like this:

 	class SomeHeadChef: DTHeadChef {
+		required init(_ sousChefs: [String: DTKitchenMember]?) {}
 		var waiter: DTWaiterForHeadChef?

-		required init(_ sousChefs: [String: DTKitchenMember]?) {}
 	}

-or like this:
+Or like this:

 	struct SomeHeadChef: DTHeadChef {
+		required init(_ sousChefs: [String: DTKitchenMember]?) {}
 		var waiter: DTWaiterForHeadChef?

-		required init(_ sousChefs: [String: DTKitchenMember]?) {}
 	}

-And a boilerplate `Dertisch` Waiter looks like this:
+A boilerplate `Dertisch` Waiter looks like this:

 	class/struct SomeWaiter: DTWaiter {
 		required init(customer: DTCustomerForWaiter, maitreD: DTMaitreD, headChef: DTHeadChefForWaiter?) {}
 	}

-A boilerplate `Dertisch` Customer looks like this:
+And finally, a boilerplate `Dertisch` Customer looks like this:

 	class SomeCustomer: DTCustomer {
 		override func assign(_ waiter: DTWaiterForCustomer, and sommelier: DTSommelier) {}